-The audiologists at Mercy Audology - O'Fallon are committed to providing high quality, comprehensive care for children and adults with hearing loss and balance disorders.
-Through our personal and individualized care, we ensure each child and adult reaches his or her fullest and best quality of life.
+At Mercy Audiology and Hearing Aid Center - O'Fallon are committed to providing high quality, comprehensive care for children and adults with hearing loss and balance disorders.

 In addition to our O'Fallon location, we have an office conveniently located in Medical Tower A of Mercy Hospital St. Louis and a Mercy Clinic Children's Audiology location on Olive and Mason Roads in Creve Coeur.
 In addition to these locations, Mercy Audiology has a pediatric suite located in the Tests and Treatments area on the ground floor of Mercy Children's Hospital.